flipay/code-challenges/README.md

 And expect to send the output

-1. Price
+1. Average Price
 2. Timestamp

-The possible "Input-Output assets" are `BTC-USD`, `ETH-USD`, `XRP-USD`.
+The possible "Input-Output assets" are `BTC-USD`, `ETH-USD`.
 And it can be reversed.
-Which means we have 6 combinations (3 pairs and reverse of 3 pairs) of input and output assets.
+Which means we have 4 combinations (2 pairs and reverse of 2 pairs) of input and output assets.

 "Input Amount" will always be the same currency as "Input Asset".
 For example, a user wants to buy BTC using 1,000 USD.
 The input will be like this.
+(This input is a sample, no need to implement this exact input).

 ```json
 {